Telles01/Telles01/README.md

 ### Hey guys 👋
-Bernard Telles born in Brazil.🌳
+I'm Bernard Telles and I born in Brazil.🌳
-Graduated in Information Sistem and Business.
+Graduated in Information Sistem and Business.📈💻
 I love foreign-languages and sharing my knowledge, always interested in new ideas and future technologies as well as their applications.

 #######🧠"Great developers never stop learning" 💡

 - 📍 Born in Belo Horizonte
 - 💻 Software Developer